klumw/copper-examples/README.md

 Warning
 -------
 Examples in this repo are for exploration only and are **NOT** production ready.
-Especially security settings and passwords are not set.
+Especially security settings and passwords are not set for some resources.

 License
 -------